 Specific Outcomes Assessment Criteria

 Students will be able to: Students Must:

-1. Show an in-depth understanding 1.1.
+1. Show an in-depth understanding of the 1.1.
 Identify the most important

-of the basic principles that principles of Collective Labour
+basic principles that underlie Collective principles of Collective Labour Law

-underlie Collective Labour Law Law
+Labour Law 1.2.

-1.2.
 Explain the basic principles of

 Collective Labour Law

-2. Explain the utility of Collective 2.1.
-Identify the importance of
+2. Explain the utility of Collective Labour 2.1.
+Identify the importance of Collective

-Labour Law Collective Labour Law
+Law Labour Law

 2.2.
-Explain its importance in
+Explain its importance in commerce

-commerce and industry
+and industry

-3. Evaluate the laws governing 3.1.
+3. Evaluate the laws governing Collective 3.1.
 Identify and explain the laws

-Collective Labour Law so as to governing Collective Labour
+Labour Law so as to respond to governing Collective Labour Law.

-respond to societal needs Law.
+societal needs 3.2.

-3.2.
 Analyse their adequacy

 3.3.
 Identify shortfalls and make

-suggestions for law reform
+suggestions for law reform where

-where necessary.
+necessary.